gcharang/electrumx-cli/README.md

-# CLI ElectrumX / Litemode CLI tool
+# CLI [ElectrumX](https://github.com/kyuupichan/electrumx) / Litemode CLI tool

 **NOTE: this is work in progress.
 Use at your own risk, you have been warned!**

-This is an attempt to come up with a nice ElectrumX CLI tool written in bash (and a litte bit of NodeJS because there sadly is no `bitcoinbash-lib`).
-This is **not** using the `RPC` interface but talking ElectrumX protocol to a given server directly.
-Besides `Master Node` related functionality which i am not planning to implement (feel free to PR tho), these ElectrumX protocol methods are not implemented (yet):
+This is an attempt to come up with a nice [ElectrumX](https://github.com/kyuupichan/electrumx) CLI tool written in bash (and a litte bit of NodeJS because there sadly is no `bitcoinbash-lib`).
+This is **not** using the `RPC` interface but talking [ElectrumX protocol](https://electrumx.readthedocs.io/en/latest/protocol-methods.html) protocol to a given server directly.
+Besides `Master Node` related functionality which i am not planning to implement myself, these protocol methods are not implemented (yet):

   + `blockchain.transaction.broadcast`
   + `server.add_peer`

-  See the [ElectrumX v1.14 docs](https://electrumx.readthedocs.io/en/latest/) for more info and a list of ElectrumX protocol methods and their description.
+  See the [ElectrumX v1.14 docs](https://electrumx.readthedocs.io/en/latest/) for more info and a list of protocol methods  and their description.

+  Pull requests are welcome!

 ## Prerequisites
 Install these packages: